dlt-hub/dlt/docs/website/docs/general-usage/source.md

 ## Load sources

 You can pass individual sources or list of sources to the `dlt.pipeline` object.
-By default all the sources will be loaded to a single dataset.
+By default, all the sources will be loaded to a single dataset.

 You are also free to decompose a single source into several ones.
 For example, you may want to break down a 50 table copy job into an airflow dag with high parallelism to load the data faster.
-To do so, you could get the list of resources as
+To do so, you could get the list of resources as:

 ```python
 # get a list of resources' names